 An abstention represents a stockholder's affirmative choice to decline to vote on a proposal.
 If a stockholder indicates on its proxy card that it wishes to abstain from voting its shares, or if a broker, bank or other nominee holding its customers' shares of record causes abstentions to be recorded for shares, these shares will be considered present and entitled to vote at the Annual Meeting.
 As a result, abstentions will be counted for purposes of determining the presence or absence of a quorum and will also count as votes against a proposal in cases where approval of the proposal requires the affirmative vote of a majority of the shares present and entitled to vote at the Annual Meeting (e.g., Proposal No. 2).
-However, because the outcome of Proposal No. 1 (election of directors) will be determined by a plurality vote, and because Proposal No. 3 (advisory vote on frequency of advisory votes on executive compensation) asks for a non-binding, advisory vote, there is no required vote that would constitute approval, abstentions will have no impact on the outcome of such proposals as long as a quorum exists.
+However, because the outcome of Proposal No. 3 (advisory vote to approve the Named Executive Officer compensation) asks for a non-binding advisory vote, and Proposal No. 4 (election of directors) will be determined by a plurality vote, there is no required vote that would constitute approval, abstentions will have no impact on the outcome of such proposals as long as a quorum exists.
+Because Proposal 1 requires FOR votes from the holders of a 661⁄2% of the outstanding voting securities of the Company, voting together as a single class, an abstention would have the same effect as a vote AGAINST Proposal 1.